Skip Navigation

-Leah Tulin serves as senior counsel in the Brennan Center’s Democracy Program.
-She works on litigation across the program’s issue areas, including voting rights and redistricting.
+Leah Tulin serves as senior counsel at the Brennan Center, where she works on litigation across program areas.

 Prior to joining the Brennan Center, Tulin was the director of impact litigation at a nonprofit legal services organization in Washington, DC.
 She also served as a special assistant to Maryland Attorney General Brian E. Frosh, where she represented the State of Maryland in litigation involving a range of constitutional and statutory provisions.
 Before her service in the Maryland Attorney General’s Office, Tulin was an associate and then a partner in the Washington office of Jenner & Block, LLP.
 In that role, she litigated complex cases in state and federal court, represented clients in proceedings before the Federal Communications Commission, and maintained an active pro bono practice.